JEFFERSON COUNTY, Mo. — One person was killed in an explosion that destroyed a home in Byrnes Mill, Missouri Sunday evening.

 “It was bad,” she described.

 The High Ridge Fire Marshall, Jefferson County Fire Investigation Team and Missouri Fire Marshall are all on the scene investigating.
-A cause of the fire has not been determined.
+A cause of the fire has not been determined, but a gas leak is a possibility.

 Police said other houses were hit by debris from the explosion, but no one else was hurt.